 The Dangers of Belly Fat

 The American Heart Association suggests at least 150 minutes of moderate-intensity exercise a week or 75 minutes of vigorous exercise to foster good health.
-Increasing your activity level increases
+Increasing your activity level increases the amount of calories you burn a day, which helps you burn the fat around your belly.

 The unwanted belly fat you're trying to lose is comprised of both visceral and subcutaneous fat.
 The fat just under the skin, or subcutaneous fat, that bulges or that you can pinch isn't the most dangerous fat either.
 The hidden fat you can't see -- the kind doctors warn against -- is known as visceral fat.
 This is fat that gets packed around organs like your heart, liver and kidneys.
 Carrying more visceral belly fat increases your risk of coronary heart disease, insulin-resistant type 2 diabetes, high blood pressure and stroke.